Larry Nassar: Aftermath

 As of 2018, more than 150 federal and state lawsuits had been filed against Nassar, Michigan State University, the US Olympic Committee, USA Gymnastics, and the Twistars Gymnastics Club.
-The entire 18 member board of USA Gymnastics, including Steve Penny, tendered their resignations.
+The entire 18-member board of USA Gymnastics, including Steve Penny, tendered their resignations.
 Michigan State University (MSU) President Lou Anna Simon and MSU Director of Athletics Mark Hollis have both resigned, and other MSU officials are also under scrutiny.

 Nassar's crimes committed at MSU and USA Gymnastics have drawn comparisons to coach Jerry Sandusky's sexual abuse crimes at Penn State University.
 In both of these cases, institutional authorities "turned the other way" or tried to hide the activities of a child molester instead of immediately contacting law enforcement.

-Michigan Attorney General Bill Schuette promised a full investigation into how Nassar was able to abuse young women for decades while working at the state's university.
-MSU agreed to pay $500 million to 332 alleged victims of Nassar, settling lawsuits filed by the victims.
+In January 2018, Michigan Attorney General Bill Schuette promised a full investigation into how Nassar was able to abuse young women for decades while working at the state's university.
+MSU agreed to pay $500 million to 332 of Nassar's alleged victims, settling lawsuits filed by the victims.
 This was the largest amount of money in history settled by a university for a sexual abuse case.
 On Christmas Eve 2019, Schuette's successor, Dana Nessel, announced that she was suspending the investigation.

 More than 140 victims of Nassar's abuse appeared on stage together at the Microsoft Theater in Los Angeles, California, on July 18, 2018, to receive the Arthur Ashe Award for Courage at the 2018 ESPY Awards ceremony.
-Gymnasts Sara Klein and Aly Raisman and softball player Tiffany Thomas Lopez accepted the award on everyone's behalf and served as spokeswomen.
-Klein identified herself as Nassar's first victim 30 years before.
-They acknowledged lead detective Andrea Munford of the Michigan State Police, former assistant Attorney General Angela Povilaitis, and Judge Rosemarie Aquilina of the 30th circuit court in Ingham County, Michigan for their work.
-Aquilina also attended the ceremony, and singer MILCK performed her song “Quiet”, written from her own experience of sexual abuse.
+Gymnasts Sarah Klein and Aly Raisman and softball player Tiffany Thomas Lopez accepted the award on everyone's behalf and served as spokeswomen.
+Klein said she had been Nassar's first victim, 30 years earlier.
+They acknowledged lead detective Andrea Munford of the Michigan State Police, former assistant Attorney General Angela Povilaitis, and Judge Rosemarie Aquilina of the 30th Circuit Court in Ingham County, Michigan, for their work.
+Aquilina also attended the ceremony, and singer MILCK performed "Quiet", a song written from her own experience of sexual abuse.

-In late July 2018, it was reported that Nassar was seeking a new sentencing hearing due to concerns of perceived bias by Judge Aquilina, but his request was denied by Eaton County Judge Janice Cunningham.
+In late July 2018, Nassar sought a new sentencing hearing, claiming that Aquilina was unfairly biased; his request was denied by Eaton County Judge Janice Cunningham.

 In 2019, HBO released a documentary about Nassar's serial sexual abuse and subsequent cover-ups by the various institutions he worked with, titled At the Heart of Gold: Inside the USA Gymnastics Scandal.
 The 2020 Netflix documentary Athlete A is also based on Nassar's scandal and crimes.
-Later that year, Nassar's request for a sentencing hearing for the Ingham County charges, in addition to the accusations of Judge Aquilina being biased, were rejected by the Michigan Court of Appeals.
+Later that year, Nassar's request for a sentencing hearing for the Ingham County charges, in addition to the accusations of Aquilina being biased, were rejected by the Michigan Court of Appeals.